rNLKJA/UoM-DS-2019-2024/README.md

 **Distributed database management system**: A distributed DBMS is a set of logically interrelated databases distributed over a network that is managed by a centralized database application.
 This type of DBMS synchronizes data periodically and ensures that any change to data is universally updated in the database.

-**ierarchical database management system**: Hierarchical databases organize model data in a tree-like structure.
+**Hierarchical database management system**: Hierarchical databases organize model data in a tree-like structure.
 Data storage is either a top-down or bottom-up format and is represented using a parent-child relationship.

 **Network database management system**: The network database model addresses the need for more complex relationships by allowing each child to have multiple parents.
 Entities are organized in a graph that can be accessed through several paths.